reductstore/reduct-cli-py/README.md

 **DEPRECATED**:

-We don't maintain this repository anymore, consider to use the Rust version of the CLI: https://github.com/reductstore/reduct-cli
+We don't maintain this repository anymore, consider using the Rust version of the CLI: https://github.com/reductstore/reduct-cli

 ## Features